Edrington: Today

 Thereafter the estate changed hands at least twice in every century.
-In 1945 it came into the possession of the Miss Robertson sisters, who established in May 1961 the Robertson Trust.
-Miss Elspeth, Miss Agnes, and Miss Ethel Robertson had inherited, from their father William, the controlling interest in Robertson & Baxter and Clyde Bonding Company, which was renamed The Edrington Group, today wholly owned by the Trust.
+In 1945 it came into the possession of the Robertson sisters, who established in May 1961 the Robertson Trust.
+Elspeth, Agnes, and Ethel Robertson had inherited, from their father James Robertson, the controlling interest in Robertson & Baxter and the Clyde Bonding Company, which was renamed The Edrington Group, wholly owned by the Trust.

-The estate is today owned by Mr. Michael Edmund Thornhill, a former Hong Kong solicitor, who purchased it in 1991.
+The estate was bought by Michael Edmund Thornhill, a former Hong Kong solicitor, in 1991.

 Edrington Castle

+The castle ruins have been incorporated into some of the farm buildings.

 Tytler states that during the crisis of 1481 the Border barons and those whose estates lay near the sea were commanded to put into a posture of defence their various castles, one of which was Edrington.
 In July 1482, Edrington Castle was taken and burnt by Richard (the future King Richard III), Duke of Gloucester's army but was soon afterwards rebuilt and fortified by order (and presumably paid for) of the Scottish Parliament.

 Pitcairn records on 7 April 1529, a "remission to Robert Lauder of The Bass and eleven others for treasonably intercommuning, resetting and assisting Archibald Douglas, 6th Earl of Angus (who had been forfeited), George Douglas, his brother, and Archibald, their uncle" whom Lauder had given refuge to in his castle of Edrington.
 The Douglases went into exile across the border.

 About 1546 Edrington Castle was again captured by the English and in that year the Scots demanded that "their house of Edrington" should be immediately restored to them; and in accordance with a Treaty concluded in the church at Norham, Edward VI vacated it.

 Edrington Castle as a residence, it would appear, was eventually superseded by the Pele Tower at Nether Mordington, today Edrington House, probably when it was rebuilt about 1750.
 [See: Timothy Pont's map of Mercia in Blaeu's Atlas].